Vision: Juneau as Northwest Coast Capital of the World

 Next: Southeast Native Halibut Hook Carving Apprenticeship with Donald Gregory and Thomas George, May 8-12, 2017, Juneau

-(Apply) (Flyer) Sealaska Heritage will offer a five-day halibut hook carving apprenticeship May 8-12 in Juneau for experienced carvers at intermediate and advanced levels.
+(Flyer) Application period has closed.
+Sealaska Heritage will offer a five-day halibut hook carving apprenticeship May 8-12 in Juneau for experienced carvers at intermediate and advanced levels.
 Led by instructors Donald Gregory and Thomas George, the apprenticeship is limited to 10 carvers.
-The deadline to apply is May 3.
-For more information, contact Christopher W. Smith at firstname.lastname@example.org.
+For more information, contact Christopher W. Smith at email@example.com.

 Upcoming: Spruce-Root Apprenticeship, May 12-Nov.
 4, 2017, Juneau

-(Instructors) ( Flyer) SHI is sponsoring a spruce-root weaving mentor-apprenticeship program, which seeks to revitalize the ancient but endangered art form.
+(Instructors) ( Flyer) Application period has closed.
+SHI is sponsoring a spruce-root weaving mentor-apprenticeship program, which seeks to revitalize the ancient but endangered art form.
 Apprentices will first learn to gather and process spruce roots with Mary Lou King and Janice Criswell from May 1-2, 2017.
 The workshops with Churchill are scheduled July 31-Aug.
 12 and Oct.
 30-Nov.
 4 in Juneau, but SHI encourages weavers from other Southeast Alaska communities to participate.
-The application deadline is closed.
-For more information contact Davina Cole at email@example.com.
+For more information contact Davina Cole at firstname.lastname@example.org.

 Northwest Coast Native Artist Database